DataDog/dd-trace-rb/docs/ProfilingDevelopment.md

 * `Buffer`: Bounded buffer used to store profiling events.
 * `Flush`: Entity class used to represent the payload to be reported for a given profile.
 * `Profiler`: Profiling entry point, which coordinates collectors and a scheduler.
-* `OldRecorder`: Stores profiling events gathered by the `Collector::Stack`.
+* `OldRecorder`: Stores profiling events gathered by the `Collector::OldStack`.
 (To be removed after migration to libddprof aggregation)
 * `Recorder`: Gathers data from `OldRecorder` and `Collector::CodeProvenance` to be reported as a profile.
 * `Scheduler`: Periodically (every 1 minute) takes data from the `Recorder` and pushes them to the configured transport.
   Runs on its own background thread.